Juris-M/citeproc-cite-service/make-data/README.md

 }
 ```

-If a valid jurisdiction for the given court cannot be found in the LRR, or if the jurisdiction itself cannot be found there, contact the Jurism data manager (Frank Bennett) to have the necessary changes made to the LRR jurisdiction records.
+If a valid jurisdiction for the given court cannot be found in the
+LRR, or if the jurisdiction itself cannot be found there, contact the
+back-end data manager to have the necessary changes made
+to the LRR jurisdiction records.

 ## Uploading data for a jurisdiction

-Once the above steps have been completed, the `make-data` script will run without warnings.
-It will generate a file `import-me.json`, which is a valid CSL-JSON import object reflecting all of the entries in the spreadsheet.
+Once the above steps have been completed, the `make-data` script will
+run without warnings.
+It will generate a file `import-me.json`, which
+is a valid CSL-JSON import object reflecting all of the entries in the
+spreadsheet.

-To upload data for the jurisdiction, import this file into a Jurism client in the usual way, and sync the library to the Zotero servers.
+To upload data for the jurisdiction, import this file into a Jurism
+client in the usual way, and sync the library to the Zotero servers.

 ## Final preparation

-Before data for a jurisdiction is pulled to the front end for the first time, check with the Jurism data manager (Frank Bennett) to be sure that the citation format for the target jurisdiction has been defined.
+Before data for a jurisdiction is pulled to the front end for the
+first time, check with the back-end data manager to be sure that the
+citation format for the target jurisdiction has been defined.

 # Footnotes